SAP/luigi/docs/navigation-configuration.md

 ...
  ```

- All subsequent nodes will only need to be defined using the category label like so:
+To define all subsequent nodes, use the category label:

  ```javascript
 {